basho/basho_docs/source/languages/en/riak/dev/using/commit-hooks.md

 ## Overview

 Pre- and post-commit hooks are invoked before or after a `riak_object` is persisted and can greatly enhance the functionality of any application.
-Commit hooks can:
+Commit hooks can accomplish, for example, something like the following:

-- allow a write to occur with an unmodified object
+- Allow a write to occur with an unmodified object
-- modify the object
+- Modify the object
-- fail the update and prevent any modifications
+- Fail the update and prevent any modifications

-Post-commit hooks are invoked after the fact and should not modify the `riak_object`.
-Updating `riak_object`s in post-commit hooks can cause nasty feedback loops which will wedge the hook into an infinite cycle unless the hook functions are carefully written to detect and short-circuit such cycles.
+Post-commit hooks are invoked after the fact and should not modify the Riak object itself.
+Updating a Riak in post-commit hooks can cause nasty feedback loops which will wedge the hook into an infinite cycle unless the hook functions are carefully written to detect and short-circuit such cycles.

-{{#2.0.0-}}Pre- and post-commit hooks are defined on a per-bucket basis and are stored in the target bucket's properties.{{/2.0.0-}}{{#2.0.0+}}Pre- and post-commit hooks are defined on a per-bucket basis and applied using [[bucket types|Using Bucket Types]].{{/2.0.0+}} They are run once per successful response to the client.
+Pre- and post-commit hooks are defined on a per-bucket basis and applied using [[bucket types|Using Bucket Types]].
+They are run once per successful response to the client.

 ## Configuration

 Configuring pre- and post-commit hooks is very easy.
-Simply add a reference to your hook function to the list of functions stored in the correct bucket property.
-Pre-commit hooks are stored under the bucket property `precommit`, whereas post-commit hooks use the bucket property `postcommit`.
+Simply add a reference to your hook function to the list of functions stored in the correct bucket property in your bucket type.
+Pre-commit hooks are stored under the property `precommit`, whereas post-commit hooks use the bucket property `postcommit`.

-Pre-commit hooks can be implemented as named Javascript functions or as Erlang functions.
+Pre-commit hooks can be implemented either as named Javascript functions or as Erlang functions.
 The configuration for each is given below:

-#### Javascript
+#### JavaScript

 ```json
 {